adivea/2020-10-29-AU-DC/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
     This workshop is open to bachelor students of history at Aarhus University.
+If you are interested in attending this workshop, contact adela@cas.au.dk and you will obtain a Zoom link to join the workshop remotely.
 </p>
-{% endcomment %}

 <hr/>